-Broken Ground is currently in development and was commissioned by Village Theater
+Broken Ground is currently in development and was commissioned by Village Theatre

-(Robb Hunt, Executive Producer; Jerry Dixon, Artistic Director; Brandon Ivie, Associate Artistic Director).
+(Robb Hunt, Executive Producer; Brandon Ivie, Associate Artistic Director).

 The Goddess of Compassion, sung here by Ali Ewoldt, comforts Xue Lan.

 We filmed this excerpt from the show for New York Theatre Barn's New Works

 Series in November. ( Our first sharing of the material since we completed the

 The Dragon King of the Eastern Sea, sung by Jonny Lee Jr., shares his view of the world with the young Princess Nu Wa before unveiling his true self.
 Sung by Kennedy Kanagawa at Green Room 42 during his solo show, 04.01.22.